 From the color of the text, the style of fonts, to the background images, to boxes, headers, footers, animation and so much more.
 CSS allows you to create style guides on how you would like your website to appear.
 Basically, without CSS all websites would consist of scrolling through plain text and dull white space.
 With the use of CSS, developers can customize every aspect of a website to create a visual sensation for users to engage in.
 Now that you know what CSS is, let’s explore and get back to what CSS technical documentation is all about.

 What is CSS technical documentation?

-CSS documentation explains the guidelines and the coding for specific design elements to end users.
-It can be thought of as a reference manual developers can use to write their code according to the CSS standards, to acquire specific design elements for a web interface, to use CSS tools, or to simply learn how a code works.
-Developers can learn the structure of a code and how it’s written through different types of CSS documentation such as tutorials, how to guides, FAQs, indexes, and more.
+CSS technical documentation explains the guidelines and the coding for specific design elements to end-users.
+It can be thought of as a reference manual developers can use to write their code according to the CSS standards, to acquire specific design elements for a web interface, to use CSS tools, or simply to learn how a code works.
+Developers can learn the structure of a code and how it’s written through different types of CSS documentation such as tutorials, how-to guides, FAQs, indexes, and more.

 Why is CSS important?

 The value of a CSS user guide, or any code documentation for that matter, is to help developers understand and implement their desired outcome with ease.
 This allows them to create and build projects quickly and efficiently.
 Say, for instance, a developer wants to display an animation feature on a home page but is unsure of the coding to display that function where CSS documentation comes into play.
 A developer can search and find documentation that explains, shows, and tests how to write the code for the animation feature.
 Having documentation to clearly explain how something works make the process easier to digest.
 As technology continues to change, so have the rules on how to code.
 What a developer creates today may not be understood in the future.

-Here are some value points as to why CSS documentation is so important:
+Here are some valuable points as to why CSS documentation is so important: